pathania29/ABNSampleProject/README.md

 ## ABNSampleProject

- ABNSampleProject is an basic maven java project .
-The project reads an Input.txt file from resources folder , applies custom logic on data and generates an Output.csv
+ ABNSampleProject is a basic maven java project.

+ This project reads an Input.txt file from a resources folder, applies custom logic on data and generates an Output.csv.

+ users can also pass input.txt file as run-time argument and in this case this application will use user supplied input data.

+ ABNSampleProject can be configured to run in a multi-threaded or single-threaded env, depending upon size of input file.

+ It also generates error records for all records which fail to be processed.

+ Users can also go through Application.log file to check logs, which is also created when this application runs.

+ Please unzip the folder and read README.md for setting up, running and debugging the application

 **Pre-Requisites**
 1. JDK 1.8 is installed

 2. Maven is installed

+Note to check Maven and Java version installed on your machine. please run below command.

 > C:\Code\ABNSampleProject>mvn --version
 >
 >      Apache Maven 3.6.3 (cecedd343002696d0abb50b32b541b8a6ba2883f)